gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 ### A look at the dataset

-This dataset cpmes from the research paper:
+This dataset comes from the research paper:

 **_Silencing SMOC2 ameliorates kidney fibrosis by inhibiting fibroblast to myofibroblast transformation._**